ellebellepelle/java25-js1-grit-elise-elf/README.md

 - Requires an API key from OpenWeather
 - The API key is currently stored in the JavaScript file
 - Make sure not to expose your API key in public projects
+- ⚠️ Note: This project uses a public API key for demonstration purposes.